Your Contract with Us

 (a) Where a Direct Debit or credit card arrangement applies, we may Extract payment for Charges:

-(i) 14 days after they are billed (if we issue a Bill for the Service); or
+(i) 14 days after it is billed (if we issue a Bill for the Service); or

 (ii) 14 days after the end of the current Billing Period (if we do not issue a Bill for the Service).